jrminter/rpemepma/README.md

 3. Install R-Studio from [here](https://www.rstudio.com/products/rstudio/download/preview/).
 The preview releases are the most up-to-date versions.
+It is a great development environment and will make your life a lot easier...

 4. Install the `devtools` package and the dependencies